Program

 • Jamie Petersson, University of Calgary

-Session 5.2: Emptying ourselves, sustaining the planet: How contemplative sciences can help tackling global challenges through deconstructing the self
+ROOM 2: Session 5.2: Emptying ourselves, sustaining the planet: How contemplative sciences can help tackling global challenges through deconstructing the self

 • Oscar Lecuona, Faculty of Psychology, Universidad Complutense de Madrid